 Eureka College students may obtain a courtesy patron library card at the Eureka Public Library in order to access their materials.
 There is a maximum of ten items that may be charged at a time and students are subject to their circulation policies.

 Similarly, Eureka Public Library cardholders may create an account at Melick Library to use our resources and public access computers.

-A professional librarian is available to offer research assistance Monday through Friday between 8:00 AM-4:00 PM and Monday and Tuesday nights from 6:00-9:00 PM.
+A professional librarian is available to offer research assistance Monday 12:00-4:00 PM, Tuesday through Friday between 8:00 AM-4:00 PM and Monday evenings from 6:00-9:00 PM during the regular school year.
 Most questions are answered on a drop-in basis, but individual appointments may be set up by contacting Public Services Librarian Kelly Fisher at firstname.lastname@example.org or 309-467-6892.
 If no one is at the Reference Desk, please ask for assistance at the Circulation Desk.